Fruit tree species

 Apricots have excellent nutritional and medicinal properties, and contain more concentrations of beneficial compounds than most other fruit.
 They are one of the best natural sources of Vitamin A.

 The mild winters of 2015, 2016, and 2017 have been particularly difficult for apricot trees in the UK.
 Keep an eye on the weather in November and December - if temperatures do not fall far enough and fast enough the trees do not become dormant.
 Then when a period of real cold finally arrives the trees are still growing and areas of younger growth may then be killed, or left open to bacterial canker infections.
 If you suspect your apricot tree has not become dormant by December, try to protect the tree with fleece over the winter.
+This is not necessary if the tree is properly dormant though, since apricots are very cold-hardy.

 The other challenge can be frost injury to the blossom, because apricots flower very early in the spring, before there are many pollinating insects about.
 Hand pollination with a small soft brush is therefore often necessary in the UK - do this over 2-3 days when the weather is dry.
 Keen gardeners will also use frost fleeces on nights when frost is forecast, to avoid frost damage to the blossom.
 It also helps to choose a sloping site where cold air can drain downhill away from the tree.